Preventability for Body Fatness

 The analyses of research in the Continuous Update Project reports identify excess weight as a major independent risk factor for cancer.
-This separate analysis includes cancers where there is strong evidence that excess weight increases cancer risk.
+This chart includes cancers where there is strong evidence that excess weight increases cancer risk.

 |Cancer Type||% link to excess